 "Ultralab is Europe's leading leading research institute pioneering leading edge applications in support of proven educational precepts."
 Oracle Corporation 1999

 "one of the most respected research centres in e-learning in the world" Financial Times 2001

-Stephen is, and has been, a regular face on TV all around the world - in the Uk this ranges from Newsnight to the BBC Breakfast sofa and Sky News, to Channel 4's Things to Come - and on radio too: from BBC Radio 4's You and Yours to the Steve Wright Show - or even right back to Phil Miles on Australia's Island Sound radio in 1992!
+Stephen is, and has been, a regular face on TV all around the world - in the UK this ranges from Newsnight, the BBC Breakfast sofa and Sky News, to Channel 4's Things to Come.
+On radio too: from BBC Radio 4's You and Yours to the Steve Wright Show - or even right back to Phil Miles on Australia's Island Sound radio in 1992!
 In Australia radio regular appearances range from national ABC to statewide Mix Radio in WA.